Sentinal4D/cellshape/README.md

 unzip SamplePointCloudDataset.zip
 ```

-This will create a directory called `cellshapeSamplePointCloudDatset` under your `~Documents/` folder, i.e. `/home/user/Documents/cellshapeSamplePointCloudDatset/`.
+This will create a directory called `cellshapeSamplePointCloudDatset` under your `~Documents/` folder, i.e. `/home/USER/Documents/cellshapeSamplePointCloudDatset/` (USER will be different for you).

 ### Training
 The training procedure follows two steps: